Wandalen/wTools/module/deprecated/readme.md

 # deprecated/

-Crates parked here after being marked deprecated in `doc/layers.md`.
 Excluded from the workspace (`Cargo.toml` exclude list).
 Not compiled, not tested, not published.
-Retained only to preserve git history and docs before final deletion.
+Retained only to preserve git history before final deletion.

+Two groups co-located here:
+- **Architecture-tracked** (20): assigned layers in `doc/layers.md`; targeted for deprecation via reachability analysis
+- **Legacy postponed** (22): pre-architecture crates that were never assigned layers; moved here from `module/postponed/`

-## Responsibility Table
+## Architecture-Tracked (20)

 | Path | Responsibility |
 |------|----------------|